ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 This document defines an extension syntax for timestamps as specified in
 {{RFC3339}} that has the following properties:

-* The extension suffix is completely optional, making existing
+* Extensions are optional, making existing
   {{RFC3339}} timestamps compatible with this format.

-* The format is compatible with the pre-existing popular syntax for attaching time zone names to timestamps {{JAVAZDT}}.
+* This format is compatible with pre-existing popular syntax for attaching time zone names to timestamps: {{JAVAZDT}}.

-* The format provides a generalized way to attach any additional information to the timestamp.
+* This format provides a generalized way to attach additional information to the timestamp.

 We refer to this format as the Internet Extended Date/Time Format (IXDTF).

-This document does not address extensions to the format where the semantic result is no longer a fixed timestamp that is referenced to a (past or future) UTC time.
+This document does not address extensions to the format where the semantic result is no longer a fixed timestamp that represents a (past or future) UTC time.
 For instance, it does not address:

-* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (e.g., a political decision to enact or rescind daylight saving time) affect the instant in time corresponding with the timestamp.
+* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (e.g., a political decision to enact or rescind Daylight Saving Time) changes the instant in time represented by a timestamp.
 * "Floating time", i.e., a local time without information describing the UTC offset or time zone in which it should be interpreted.
 * The use of timescales different from UTC, such as TAI.

-However, additional information augmenting a fixed timestamp may be sufficient to detect an inconsistency between intention and the actual information in the timestamp, e.g., between the UTC offset and time zone name in the timestamp.
+However, additional information augmenting a timestamp may be sufficient to detect an inconsistency between intention and the actual information in the timestamp, e.g., between the UTC offset and time zone name.
-For instance, such an inconsistency might arise because of:
+For instance, inconsistencies might arise because of:

 * political decisions as discussed above, or
 * updates to time zone definitions being applied at different times by timestamp producers and receivers, or
-* errors in the applications producing and consuming such a timestamp.
+* errors in applications producing and consuming timestamps.

-While the information available is not generally sufficient to resolve the inconsistency, it may be used to initiate some out of band processing to obtain sufficient information for such a resolution.
+While the information in an IXDTF string is usually insufficient to resolve an inconsistency, it may be used to initiate out of band processing to obtain sufficient information for such a resolution.

-In order to address some of the requirements implied here, future related specifications might define syntax and semantics of strings similar to {{RFC3339}}.
+In order to address requirements implied here, future related specifications may further refine syntax and semantics of date/time strings.
-Note that the extension syntax defined in the present document is designed in such a way that it can be useful for such specifications as well.
+Therefore, the extension syntax defined in this document is designed to be useful for future specifications.

 ## Definitions {#definitions}